microsoft/vscode-wiki/Smoke-Test.md

 * Uninstall the extension and verify it is no longer present after VSCode restarts

 #### Accessibility
+* Turn on
+  * OS X: Voice Over
-* Turn on mac: Voice Over, win: nvda, command palette > 'Toggle use of tab key for setting focus'
+  * Windows: nvda, command palette > 'Toggle use of tab key for setting focus'
 * Tab through the whole workbench and verify what you hear makes sense.
 Also verify you can tab back into the location from where you started
 * Check high contrast theme